-While it is handy to use estimated cost/benefits numbers, the complexity of calculating the cost of a security technology stems from a multitude of factors that extend beyond the initial purchase price [28].
+While it is convenient to use estimated cost/benefits numbers, the complexity of calculating the cost of a security technology stems from a multitude of factors that extend beyond the initial purchase price [28].
 First and foremost, there is the consideration of installation and integration expenses, which involve deploying the technology within existing infrastructures and ensuring seamless compatibility with other security measures.
 Ongoing operational costs, such as maintenance, updates, and personnel training, also contribute significantly to the total expenditure [29] & [30].
-Moreover, the dynamic nature of the security landscape necessitates anticipating future needs, potential upgrades, and evolving threats, introducing an element of unpredictability to long-term costs.
+In addition, the dynamic nature of the security landscape necessitates anticipating future needs, potential upgrades, and evolving threats, introducing an element of unpredictability to long-term costs.
 Additionally, the intangible expenses related to the potential impact on business processes and productivity must be taken into account [31].
 Balancing these factors requires a nuanced understanding of the specific security requirements, the scalability of the technology, and a comprehensive risk assessment.
-As security technologies become increasingly sophisticated, the task of accurately estimating their total cost becomes intricate, demanding a holistic approach that encompasses both immediate and long-term financial considerations, that can be a challenging process and can be estimated on an hourly basis (e.g., average costs of various methods) [32].
+As security technologies become more sophisticated, the task of accurately estimating their total cost becomes more complex and requires a holistic approach that includes both immediate and long-term financial considerations.
+This can be a challenging process and can be estimated on an hourly basis (e.g., average cost of various methods) [32].

 The subjective perception of security level involves a nuanced analysis of several key factors, including confidence, security, privacy, usability, effectiveness, and cost.
 Confidence in a security system is deeply intertwined with users' trust in its ability to prevent catastrophes.
 The sense of security hinges on the perceived strength of protective measures and the system's resilience against potential threats [33].
-Privacy considerations come to the forefront as users evaluate the extent to which their personal information is shielded from unauthorized access [34].
-Usability plays a crucial role, as an overly complex system may lead to compromise overall security by relying on components that could become vulnerable.
+Privacy concerns come to the fore as users evaluate the extent to which their personal information is protected from unauthorised access [34].
+Usability is critical, as an overly complex system may compromise overall security by relying on components that may become vulnerable.
 Effectiveness is gauged by how well the security measures respond to and mitigate real-world threats.
-Simultaneously, the risk of implementing and maintaining the security system is a pivotal factor, as it influences the economic feasibility of its adoption [35].
-The subjective perception of security thus emerges from a delicate balance among these interrelated components, highlighting the need for a comprehensive and user-centric approach to designing and implementing security measures [36].
-[37] have evaluated surveillance and security technologies based on operators' subjective perception as shown in the following Table 2.
+At the same time, the risk of implementing and maintaining the security system is a key factor, as it influences the economic feasibility of its adoption [35].
+Subjective perceptions of security thus result from a delicate balance among these interrelated components, highlighting the need for a comprehensive and user-centred approach to the design and implementation of security measures [36].
+In a recent study, [37] evaluated surveillance and security technologies based on operators' subjective perceptions as shown in Table 2. below.

-Security Privacy Usability Effectiveness Cost Cost- effectiveness Visual surveillance Medium Medium Medium Low Low Low Biometrics High Medium Medium Medium Low Medium Communication Medium Medium Medium Low Low Low Location tracking High High Medium Low Medium Low Dataveillance Medium Low Low Medium Medium Low Ubiquitous Very Low Low Low Very Low Very Low Very Low
+Security Privacy Usability Effectivenes s Cost Cost- effectiveness Visual surveillance Medium Medium Medium Low Low Low Biometrics High Medium Medium Medium Low Medium Communication Medium Medium Medium Low Low Low Location tracking High High Medium Low Medium Low Dataveillance Medium Low Low Medium Medium Low Ubiquitous Very Low Low Low Very Low Very Low Very Low

 Table 2.
-Evaluation of surveillance and security technologies based on operators' subjective perception (Source: [37]).
+Evaluation of surveillance and security technologies based on operators' subjective perception